kaushikgopal/RxJava-Android-Samples/README.md

 3. [`.merge`](http://reactivex.io/documentation/operators/merge.html)
 4. [`.publish`](http://reactivex.io/RxJava/javadoc/rx/Observable.html#publish(rx.functions.Func1)) selector + merge + takeUntil

-The 4th technique [courtesy Jedi JW](https://twitter.com/JakeWharton/status/786363146990649345) is probably what you want to use.
-But in order to understand why it's interested to go through the progression of techniques.
+The 4th technique is probably what you want to use eventually but it's interesting to go through the progression of techniques, to understand why.

 `concat` is great.
 It retrieves information from the first Observable (disk cache in our case) and then the subsequent network Observable.
 Since the disk cache is presumably faster, all appears well and the disk cache is loaded up fast, and once the network call finishes we swap out the "fresh" results.